OpenCobolIDE/OpenCobolIDE/doc/source/settings.rst

 Associated extensions
 +++++++++++++++++++++

-Associate custom extension with the GnuCobol compiler.
+Associate custom extension with the GnuCOBOL compiler.
 Extensions should be dotted (.cbl) and lowercase.
 The uppercase version will be handled by the ide automatically.

 Standard